GenaEscobar/Gena-Private-Plugins/README.md

 *first i want to finish the server*

 ## CLIENTS:
+* if you are interested just contact me
 * Payment via PayPal.
 * If you buy a plugin, you will have access to updates and support for free always (only 1 payment needed).
 * You will have sourcecode access. *(Explained)*